 This build also benefits from the lightweight stiffness of Yeti's top-tier TURQ level carbon fiber construction ensuring a strong, durable, and responsive frame.
 High-modulus carbon fiber is meticulously hand laid using carefully researched and tested carbon layup structures to reinforce critical tube junctions and high-stress areas without adding excess weight or bulk.
 The result is a frame that is roughly 220g lighter than the standard C-Series carbon, with the same levels of strength and stiffness.
-For the 2020 model year, Yeti refined the TURQ carbon layup even further to provide increased levels of stiffness and durability.
-The design is tested for durability by Yeti's hard-charging enduro bruiser Riche Rude, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
+The design is tested for durability by Yeti's hard-charging enduro racers, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
 The frame comes with molded guards to protect the downtube and chainstay, and incorporates full-length cable tunnels to simplify maintenance since the housing slides easily through the frame and pops out in the same place every time.
 Lastly, it's worth mentioning that there's enough clearance in the rear triangle for up to 2.5in tires.

 - 130mm of plush Switch Infinity eats bumps and pedals efficiently

-- Updated geometry is optimized for going up and down steep terrain
+- Slack geometry is optimized for going up and down steep terrain

-- Shorter chainstays keep the handling sharp, nimble, and agile
+- Shorter chainstays keep the handling sharp, nimble, and playful

 - TURQ carbon construction drops grams and boosts stiffness